codewatchorg/sqlipy/README.md

 This will populate the SQLMap Scanner tab of the plugin with information about that request.
 Clicking the 'Start Scan' button will execute a scan.

 If the page is vulnerable to SQL injection, then a thread from the plugin will poll the results and add them to the Scanner Results tab.

+For more information, see the post here: https://www.codewatch.org/blog/?p=402